Shahrukh95/PostgreSQL-amazon-sales-analysis/readme.md

 ## Usage

-Queries for analytics are given in the 'analytics.sql' file with outputs.
+Queries for analytics are written in the 'analytics.sql' file with outputs.
-An ERD diagram is available as pdf.

 ## Contributing
 If you would like to contribute to the project, please fork the repository and submit a pull request.